Death of Wilma Montesi

-Wilma Montesi (3 February 1932 - 9 April 1953) was an Italian woman whose body was discovered near Rome.
+Wilma Montesi (3 February 1932 - 9 April 1953) was a murdered Italian woman whose body was discovered near Rome.
 The finding of her lifeless body on a public beach near Torvajanica, on Rome's littoral, led to prolonged investigations involving sensational allegations of drug and sex orgies in Roman society.

 The alleged involvement of Ugo Montagna and Piero Piccioni (son of deputy prime minister, Attilio Piccioni and lover of actress Alida Valli) caused a scandal.
 Subsequently, they were absolved of all charges.
 The case remains unsolved, including the cause of death.

 Discovery of the body and murder investigation

 The discovery

-Saturday, 11 April 1953, the day before Easter, the body of 21-year-old Wilma Montesi was discovered on the beach of Torvajanica, near Rome.
+On Saturday, 11 April 1953, the day before Easter, the body of 21-year-old Wilma Montesi was discovered on the beach at Torvaianica, near Rome.
 She had been missing since 9 April.

 Wilma Montesi was born in 1932 in Rome, where she lived in via Tagliamento 76.
 At the time of her disappearance, she was engaged to a policeman from Potenza whom she was about to marry.
 She was considered to be very beautiful and longed to enter the world of cinema and show business at Rome's Cinecittà film studios (she made an uncredited appearance in Prison, Ergastolo, 1952).
 Everyone described her as reserved and noble, intent on finishing the trousseau for her forthcoming wedding, planned for the next Christmas.

 The body was found by a labourer, Fortunato Bettini, who was having breakfast at the beach.
 The body was lying on its back on the shore, the head immersed in water.
 The young woman was partially dressed and the clothes were soaked with water: she was no longer wearing her shoes, skirt, stockings, and garter belt, and her handbag was missing.